-R&DE is a critical partner in achieving the university's zero waste and climate goals.
-Across its eateries and cafes, R&DE expanded its food waste reduction initiatives in 2019-20, utilizing multilevel strategies centered on source reduction, food waste monitoring, consumer education campaigns, and food recovery and donation initiatives.
-R&DE continues to partner with the Loaves and Fishes "A La Carte" food rescue program to donate excess food from dining halls, cafes, and concessions to local organizations.
-This year, R&DE also launched a pilot pop-up food pantry program for undergraduate and graduate students and their affiliates who self-identify as food insecure, in collaboration with the Graduate Student Council, ASSU, and the Stanford Solidarity Network.
+R&DE is a critical contributor in achieving the university's zero waste and climate goals.
+Across its eateries and cafes, R&DE Stanford Dining expanded its food waste reduction initiatives in 2020-21, utilizing multilevel strategies centered on source reduction, food waste monitoring, consumer education campaigns, and food recovery and donation initiatives.
+In 2019, Stanford Dining formed a Food Waste Reduction Task Force to develop a roadmap for accelerating solutions for reducing food waste.
+It released a new target in April, building on Stanford Dining's long-standing initiatives by committing to further reduce its food waste by 25% by the end of 2022.
+R&DE continues to partner with the Loaves and Fishes A La Carte food rescue program to donate excess food from dining halls, cafes, and concessions to local organizations.
+R&DE manages the food pantry program for undergraduate and graduate students and their affiliates who self-identify as food insecure, in collaboration with the Graduate Student Council, the ASSU, and the Stanford Solidarity Network.
 The program has distributed over 100,000 pounds of food to the Stanford community since its inception in August 2019.